jnk0le/random/pipeline cycle test/README.md

 cmp instruction executes similarly to regular (operand2) ALU instructions (not possible to check if it goes through early alu)

-there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch
+there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch.
+Effect is not gradual meaning that setting flags within 4-5 instruction slots prior to branch cause a worst case penalty.

 not-taken branch can dual issue with following instruction